Gynaecology cancer

 Monday to Friday outpatient service for adults including weekly oncology clinic offering surveillance up to five years.
 We also offer:

-• Curative and palliative chemotherapy
+• Curative and palliative chemotherapy.

-• Post operative and palliative RT
+• Post operative and palliative radiotherapy.

 • nurse led clinics for: breaking bad news, genetic testing, post radiotherapy assessment, emotional support.